danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 safely call `generatorFromValue(valueOrGenerator)` without any up-front type checking.

+#### `inclusiveRange(first, increment, limit) <> generator`

+End-inclusive range generator for int or single-character strings.
+Takes an initial value, which must either be an int or a single-character string, and an int (always an int) increment.
+The first call to the resulting generator yields the `first` value, and each subsequent call yields the previous value plus the given increment (converted to a single-character string if `first` is a string).
+If the value yielded would be beyond the given `limit`, the generator becomes voided.

+As a special case, if `increment` is `0`, the resulting generator just yields `first` and then becomes voided.

 #### `listFromGenerator(generator) <> list`

 Takes an arbitrary generator, and collects all of its generated results,